James talks to Professor Ian Caterson about an approach to thyroid disease.

-Case 1 – A 40 year old female admitted with ischaemic chest pain mentions she has gained weight and felt fatigued recently.
+A 40-year-old female admitted with ischaemic chest pain mentions she has gained weight and felt fatigued recently.
 Thyroid function tests show an elevated TSH and a low T4.

-Case 2 – A 70 year old man in ICU with severe pneumonia has thyroid function tests which show a low T3 and TSH.
+A 70-year-old man in ICU with severe pneumonia has thyroid function tests which show a low T3 and TSH.

-Case 3 – A 50 year old woman presents to ED with palpitations and tremor.
+A 50-year-old woman presents to ED with palpitations and tremor.
 She has noticed weight loss and a swelling in her neck recently.